Equipment Financing Provided By

 Join our mailing list!

-Compact and subcompact tractors have a different hitch that is narrower than most tractors, so they need a smaller plow.
-The main beam on the plow is 32.5" wide which is small enough for most compact and subcompact tractors to couple with.
-At 185 lbs, the Everything Attachments Compact Tractor Plow won't weigh down your tractor too much, even with the addition of the optional gauge wheel (24 lbs.) or colter disc (22 lbs.).
-The gauge wheel for this plow is solid steel and has no rubber wheel, the steel assembly should last a lifetime unlike cheap Chinese rubber wheels that rot.
+Tough as Nails, Traditional Plow construction on a smaller scale to perfectly fit subcompact and small compact tractors.Ted has tweaked and fined tune this plow, which has transformed it into the perfect choice for small tractor owners.
+Small compact and subcompact tractors have a different hitch that is lower than most tractors, so they need a smaller, more low profile plow.
+The main beam on the plow is 32.5" wide which is small enough for most compact and subcompact tractors to easily hook to.
+At 185 lbs, the Land Shark Compact Tractor Plow won't weigh down your tractor, even with the addition of the optional gauge wheel, for limiting depth, or colter disc for cutting pesky vegetation in front of the plow point.
+The gauge wheel for this plow is solid steel and has no rubber, so it should last a lifetime unlike cheap Chinese rubber wheels that rot.
+PERFECT fit for subcompact tractors like the Kubota BX and B Series, John Deere 1023E, 1025R, 2000 series, Mahindra Max, Massey Ferguson GC, Kioti CS and other tractors which need a low profile plow.

 *The optional colter disc will not work if your stabilizers are inside the lift arms.
 Please call before ordering if you have any questions.